 Nevertheless, it is not wrong to refer to a ship in an impersonal manner as “it”.
 Similarly, countries and cars are sometimes referred to as “she”:

 However, don’t overdo it.
-Even if you really love your Ferrari, referring to it always as “she” may make you sound pretentious or snobbish (if the mere fact that you have a Ferrari doesn’t do that already).
+Even if you really love your Ferrari, referring to it always as “she” may make you sound pretentious or snobbish (if the mere fact that you have a Ferrari didn’t do the job).